Juniper/junos-terraform/README.md

 **Prior to this step, ensure python and go is installed.**

 This file can be compiled by running `chmod +x generateFiles.sh` from the home directory followed by `./generateFiles.sh` to run the script.

+`Select "Build a provider from scratch" option: [1] out of the options if following along with the demo`

-Below describes what the script does:
+## Below describes what the script does:

 ### 1. Generates a `config.toml` File